 More people in Great Lakes West choose to walk to work each day (37.8%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Great Lakes West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Great Lakes West neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 72.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Great Lakes West neighborhood has more Armenian and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.2% of this neighborhood's residents have Armenian ancestry and 6.5% have Dominican ancestry.